mxagar/flask_guide/flask_guide.md

 - list all entries
 - remove entries with forms

-... in other words: it's the very basic backbone for any/many websites.
+... in other words: it's the very basic backbone for any/many websites.** **However, note that applications are usually structured with modularized code; that is explained in the next Section 5.**

 `adoption_site.py`: